So Many Choices

 If you are buying a bike to ride with a group of friends — buy something similar to what they ride.
 Unless you're super fit, you won't be able to keep up with road bikes if you're on a mountain bike or cruiser.
 And a road bike can't handle trail riding like a Mountain Bike or a 29er could.
 Choose the bicycle that suits your needs.

-If you enjoyed a 3-speed as a child, you may find this a fun bike again.
+If you enjoyed a cruiser as a child, you may find this to be a fun bike again.
 If you disliked the road bike you bought a few years ago — perhaps a mountain bike or a dual-sport would be better.

 As you learn about the different bicycles available and think about where and how you'll ride, you'll start getting a clear picture of the best bike for you.
 Here's a quick run-down of the different types that are available today.

-Mountain Bikes (26 & 27.5 (650B) Wheels)are a bit slower on smooth pavement, since they're designed to perform in off road conditions.
+Mountain Bikes (26, 27.5 & 29ers) are a bit slower on smooth pavement, since they're designed to perform in off road conditions.
 Mountain Bikes have a more upright riding position versus a Road Bike, with easily accessed controls.
-Even though they're designed to perform better off-road, Mountain Bikes are still quite versitile, since they can travel easily on a wide variety of surfaces.
+Even though they're designed to perform better off-road, Mountain Bikes are still quite versatile, since they can travel easily on a wide variety of surfaces.
 If you enjoy anything and everything a Mountain Bike could be a great choice.
-Most mountain bikes now feature the 27.5 (650B) Wheel size, which blends the nimble nature of a 26" wheel with the speed of a 29er
+Most mountain bikes now feature the 27.5 or 29er wheel size.
+Are you on the tall side?
+A 29er might be a good choice for you, if you're a little shorter check out a 27.5 for a great fit.

-Hybrid Bikesare one of the most popular bicycles that we sell here at the The Bicycle Shop.
+Hybrid Bikes are one of the most popular bicycles that we sell here at the The Bicycle Shop.
 They blend the efficiency of a Road Bike with the versatility of a Mountain Bike.
-They're great for riding on the rail trails or arround town.
+They're great for riding on the rail trails or around town.
 They've also been adopted as the bike of choice for many people interested in commuting, since they work well with racks and pannier bags.
-If you're looking for comfort and efficency, a Hybrid could be the bike for you!
+If you're looking for comfort and efficiency, a Hybrid could be the bike for you.

-Dual Sport Bikesare a newer style in the cycling market.
-They blend the speed an efficency of the hybrid, with the sporty nature of a mountain bike.
+Dual Sport Bikes They blend the speed an efficiency of the hybrid, with the sporty nature of a mountain bike.
 As some describe them, they're a light duty mountain bike or a heavy duty hybrid.
 They're perfect for the weekend warrior who wants something they can commute with during the week, and have fun with on the weekend.
-If you're looking for a bike that does it all, a Dual Sport might be the style for you!
+If you're looking for a bike that does it all, a Dual Sport might be the style for you.

 Recumbents are those bikes that look like the rider is sitting in a chair.
 They're fast and comfortable, but they require some learning to be operated with maximum efficiency.
 Since some designs sit lower to the ground than a regular bike, visibility in traffic can be an issue (we can recommend ways to improve visibility).